franaragondev/react-meetup/README.md

 5. **Active Page Highlight in Header**:
    - The header navigation now highlights the active page based on the current route.
 The active link is visually distinguished with a different color to provide users with a clear indication of their current page.
 This is done using `React Router`'s `Link` components and the `useLocation` hook.

+6. **State Management**:
+   - Various application states (e.g., favorites, header visibility) are managed using React's `useState` and `useEffect` hooks, ensuring that the app responds dynamically to user interactions.

 <a id="tech-stack"></a>
 ## Technology Stack